MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

 4. On the **Case Mix (By Origin)** chart, select **Phone**.
 Notice that the Cases filter to only display Phone Cases.

+5. Select **Clear Al** to clear the filter.

-5. On the **Cases by Priority** chart, select **High**.
+6. On the **Cases by Priority** chart, select **High**.
 Notice that the case list will be further filtered to include High priority cases.

-6. Click the first case that appears in the list to open it.
+7. Click the first case that appears in the list to open it.
 After the case open, click the **Save &amp; Close** button on the command bar to close the case and return to the **Tier 1** Dashboard.

-7. Remove any currently applied filters, by selecting **Clear All**.
+8. Remove any currently applied filters, by selecting **Clear All**.

-8. Additional dashboards provide further details about the current case load.
+9. Additional dashboards provide further details about the current case load.
 You can work with other dashboards by using the dashboard selector.
 Change the dashboard from **Tier 1 Dashboard** to **Tier 2 Dashboard**.